pygame/pygame/docs/reST/index.rst

 :ref:`genindex`
   A list of all functions, classes, and methods in the Pygame package.

+:doc:`ref/bufferproxy`
+  An array protocol view of surface pixels

 :doc:`ref/cdrom`
   How to access and control the CD audio devices.